Koushik-KS/Koushik-KS/README.md

 # 💫 About Me:
-🔭 I’m currently learning on AIML📃Check out my resume here-<br>💻All of my projects are available on-GitHub<br>💬 Ask me about programming,web development<br>⚡ Reach out to me at kawshikks8@gmail.com
+🔭 I’m currently learning on AIML<br>📃Check out my resume here-<br>💻All of my projects are available on-GitHub<br>💬 Ask me about programming,web development<br>⚡ Reach out to me at kawshikks8@gmail.com

 ## 🌐 Socials: